Tokyo Food Tour in Shinbashi Neighborhood

 Shinbashi Food Tour

-We booked this tour through Viator.
+We booked a food tour through Viator, though unfortunately I can’t seem to find the exact one anymore.
 Our guide met us just outside of the train station, and then she took us on a trip around the neighborhood experiencing different foods.

 Food is everywhere, even in the basement